What is hip resurfacing?

 What can I expect after hip resurfacing?

 If you are suffering from a debilitating hip condition and exploring hip resurfacing as a treatment option, it is important to seek advice from an orthopedic hip specialist to accurately diagnose and treat your condition.
-Dr. McLawhorn is a hip and knee specialist at Hospital for Special Surgery serving patients in New York City, and Stamford, Connecticut.
+Dr. McLawhorn is a hip specialist at Hospital for Special Surgery serving patients in New York City, and Stamford, Connecticut.
 To learn more, call 203-705-2113 (CT) / 212-606-1065 (NYC) today or schedule an appointment by using the form on this page.